YiZhang527/INFO5100_002035387_YiZhang/Exercises/Exercise-2/README.md

 - Polymorphism (Shape[] array)
 - Static fields (Shape.color)

-## How to run
+## How to run:
 1. Compile all classes:
    javac *.java
-2. Run Main:
+2. Run the program:
-   java Main
+   java TestShapes